 Teaching is one of my greatest joys.
 I love being in the classroom and working one-on-one to mentor undergraduate students.
-At the University of California, San Diego, I have served as an instructor of record for two courses: International Political Economy and The International Political Economy of Money.
-In my courses, 100% percent of students recommended me as an instructor, with strong emphasis on my enthusiasm, intellectual stimulation, and communication.
-I have also taught discussion sessions for Introduction to International Relations, Political Inquiry, and Economics, Politics, and International Change: The Modern World Economy.
-I earned TA Excellence Awards during both the 2016-2017 and 2017-2018 academic years.
+At the University of California, San Diego, I earned TA Excellence Awards during both the 2016-2017 and 2017-2018 academic years.
 I was also a recipient of the university-wide Barbara and Paul Saltman Excellent Teaching Award in 2019.
-Finally, I served as a departmental mentor for three undergraduate research apprentices through UCSD's Research Apprenticeship program.

 In all of my roles as an educator, I have two overarching goals.
 I seek to actively engage students in the “big” and policy relevant questions of the day and to equip them with crucial skills in synthesizing information, confronting conventional wisdom, and persuasively communicating viewpoints.
 The important questions don’t have easy or correct answers; instead, they require curiosity, creativity and the ability to communicate across disciplines.
-I weave my philosophy of grounding strong communication skills in engagement with contemporary issues into all aspects of my courses.
+I weave my philosophy of grounding strong communication skills in engagement with contemporary issues into all aspects of my teaching.